CumulusNetworks/docs/content/cumulus-linux-37/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

 {{%notice note%}}

 - Output from the `sensors` command varies depending upon the switch hardware you use, as each platform ships with a different type and number of sensors.
-- On a Mellanox SN2700 or SN2410 switch running Cumulus Linux 3.7, if both power supply units (PSUs) are energized, the `sensors` command does not flag any ALARM.
-If only one PSU is energized and the other PSU is just plugged in with out being energized, `lm-sensors` might enumerate this device and flag an ALARM as the VIN field reports zero voltage.
+- On a Mellanox switch with the Spectrum ASIC, if both power supply units (PSUs) are energized, the `sensors` command does not flag any ALARM.
+If only one PSU cable is energized and the other PSU cable is just plugged in without being energized, `lm-sensors` might enumerate this device and flag an ALARM as the VIN field reports zero voltage.

 {{%/notice%}}